 Another month gone already!
 Here I’ll be looking back on what I’ve been up to this month, the places I’ve been, the highs and lows, how the endless visa process is going and other random things I’m finding interesting this month! *Little Side Note* I’m still not quite an Expat yet…preparing myself for when I am!

 Las Vegas, the casino city in the middle of the Nevada Desert, USA.
 Known primarily for its wild parties and gambling, I don’t like either of those so why did I end up in a place I should have hated?
-I made one loop of a casino and didn’t understand how any of the machines worked, I just wanted to spend maybe $5 just to say I had done it and ending up giving up.
+I made one loop of a casino and didn’t understand how any of the machines worked, I just wanted to spend maybe $5 just to say I had done it and ended up giving up.
 But I discovered there’s more to Vegas than what it gets its reputation for!
-Here are 5 alternative things to do in Las Vegas if you don’t like partying or gambling!
+Instead of getting an adrenaline buzz from the casinos, why not check out some of the Las Vegas thrill rides?!
+They make a great alternative thing to do in Las Vegas if you don’t like partying or gambling!

 Geeky post alert!
 I have a bit of a soft spot for Funicular Railways and the city of Lisbon in Portugal has plenty!
 When I was researching my trip, I knew there was a chance I’d be pushed for time and wouldn’t be able to ride on them all.
 I could find information such as their location but when it came to which ones were worth a trip, there wasn’t a whole lot of help out there!
 So here’s my guide to the 4 Lisbon Funicular Railways; Elavador de Santa Justa, Ascensor da Bica, Ascensor da Gloria and Ascensor do Lavra.